 Chemical burns from hair depilatory creams, also known as hair removal creams, can be painful and leave a red rash and sometimes blisters on the affected area.

 These burns are a result of sensitivity to the creams or from leaving the product on the skin for longer periods of time than instructed.
-Treating these burns should be done immediately to prevent scarring and deeper tissue injury.Want to look fantastic?
-Learn more about LIVESTRONG.COM's nutrition and fitness program!
+Treating these burns should be done immediately to prevent scarring and deeper tissue injury.

-Rinse the burn with cool water immediately.
+If you're developing a chemical burn from hair removal cream, rinse the burn with cool water immediately.
 Continue rinsing for 20 minutes in order to remove dirt and bacteria while cooling the burn.
 Do not apply soap or other cleansing agents to the burn when rinsing as this may cause irritation and dry the skin.

 Cover the burn with gauze and secure with medical tape.
 Gauze provides a soft barrier over the burned skin without causing irritation.
 Gauze can be cut to size to fit burn areas that standard bandages cannot cover.
 Apply a bandage over antibiotic cream to prevent sticking to the wound.

 When to See a Doctor

 When the chemical burn first occurs, follow the at-home treatment guide.
 However, if the burn seems serious, if it seems to be spreading or it continues to increase in burn, visit the emergency room to let a doctor review the injury.